 Re:

 Date of Birth

+I,

-I, Common School District to release the follo
+Common School District to rele ease the following information

 on my child, to

-These documents will be used to develop a data to help initiate an appropriate progra home and/or school setting and follow-up a diagnostic prescription based on this im placement that can be used in the
+These documents will be used to develop a diagnostic prescription based on this data to help initiate an appropriate program placement that can be used in the home and/or school setting and follow-up.

-All information obtained is available upon parent/guardian. request to be reviewed by
+All information obtained is available upon request to be reviewed by parent/guardian.

 Date

 Signature - Parent/Guardian

 Relationship to Child

 Address

 Adoption date: 5/11/15

-( ) (a) Required

-( ) Local
+() Local

-( ) Notice
+() Notice